ternicbsd/src/README.md

 - **Linux applications** – Integrated Linux compatibility layer (based on the FreeBSD `linux(4)` framework).
 - **macOS applications** – Experimental macOS binary compatibility, enabling a broader range of desktop and development tools to run directly on TernixBSD.

-> **Note:** While the macOS compatibility layer is functional, it is still under active development.
+> **Note:** While the macOS compatibility layer is decent, it is still under active development.
 Contributions and feedback are welcome.

 ## Getting Started